Thursday, September 24, 2009

 When people come upon the above proclamation they nearly throw up.

-SD23's dishonesty, fraud, malfeasance, falsehoods, disrespect, irresponsibility, dishonor, partiality, lack of accountability, lack of morals, lack of full disclosure, lack of compassion, lack of understanding, lack of consequences and lack of fairness while wrongfully dismissing Custodian Fisher were the total opposite of it's stated Culture Values.
+SD23's dishonesty, fraud, malfeasance, falsehoods, disrespect, irresponsibility, dishonor, partiality, lack of accountability, lack of morals, lack of full disclosure, lack of compassion, lack of understanding, lack of consequences and lack of fairness while wrongfully dismissing Custodian Fisher were the total opposite of it's stated (meaningless) Culture Values.

 SD23 administrators are a group of Hypocrites.